 If you love good quality homemade marshmallows there are more and more people making them, in a variety of flavours, but at about £1 a piece it in an expensive indulgence, and making your own is so much cheaper, and certainly far more satisfying.

 Marshmallows are remarkably simple to make, with three main ingredients – sugar, syrup and gelatine – you can also use egg white, but having experimented I far prefer egg free marshmallows – I find them softer and creamier.

 To make the marshmallow you pour the hot sugar syrup over dissolved gelatine and whisk and whisk and whisk at high speed until the mixture suddenly expands and becomes thick and sticky.
 I’d really not want to make it with an electric hand whisk, I do not think most have the strength or staying power.

 Marshmallow is sticky, sticky, sticky and then even more sticky, be prepared to have a shower and wash your hair after making them (so speaks the voice of experience).
-Obviously sugar syrup is hot and sticky and burns, keep children and pets out of the kitchen when making these.
+Obviously sugar syrup is hot and sticky and burns; keep children and pets out of the kitchen when making these.

-I’ve found that the best way to cut the slab of fresh marshmallow up is to use a pair sharp kitchen scissors with some cooking oil rubbed into the blades.
-Simply cut the block into strips, then into pieces before dusting all the sticky surfaces with a mixture of cornflour and icing sugar.
+I’ve found that the best way to cut the slab of fresh marshmallow up is to use a pair of sharp kitchen scissors with some cooking oil rubbed into the blades to stop the freshly cut surfaces sticking.

-- Two sachets (about 20g) powdered gelatine
+- Two sachets powdered gelatine about 20g

-- 120ml warm water
+- 120 ml warm water

-- 440g sugar
+- 440 g sugar

-- 100g golden or corn syrup
+- 100 g golden or corn syrup

-- 200ml water
+- 200 ml water

 - A dab of pink food colouring

-- ½ tsp vanilla powder
+- 1/2 tsp vanilla powder

 - 2 tbs cornflour